Chris Tse (he/him) was born and raised in Lower Hutt, New Zealand. ‘Tse’ is pronounced ‘teece’ (it rhymes with ‘peace’).

 He and Emma Barnes co-edited Out Here: An anthology of Takatāpui and LGBTQIA+ writers from Aoteaora (Auckland University Press, 2021).
 This landmark book is the first major anthology of writing by queer Aotearoa writers.

-A frequent panelist and performer at literary festivals throughout New Zealand, Chris has also appeared at international festivals, including BBC’s Contains Strong Language (Leeds, UK), Cheltenham Literature Festival (UK), Ubud Writers and Readers Festival (Bali), Iowa City Book Festival (Iowa City, U.S.A.), Ghosted World: An Uncanceled Asian American Literature Festival (Washington D.C, U.S.A.), Emerging Writers Festival (Melbourne, Australia), EnQueer (Sydney, Australia), National Young Writers’ Festival (Newcastle, Australia), and Queensland Poetry Festival (Brisbane, Australia).
+A frequent panelist and performer at literary festivals throughout New Zealand, Chris has also appeared at international festivals, including BBC’s Contains Strong Language (Leeds, UK), Cheltenham Literature Festival (UK), Poetry International (Rotterdam, The Netherlands), Ubud Writers and Readers Festival (Bali), Iowa City Book Festival (Iowa City, U.S.A.), Ghosted World: An Uncanceled Asian American Literature Festival (Washington D.C, U.S.A.), Emerging Writers Festival (Melbourne, Australia), EnQueer (Sydney, Australia), National Young Writers’ Festival (Newcastle, Australia), Queensland Poetry Festival (Brisbane, Australia), Brisbane Writers Festival, and Melbourne Writers Festival.
 He is a founding member of the poetry collective Show Ponies.